🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 • And they have more opportunities available to them (can apply for any web development role vs. just front-end roles or just back-end roles)

-We highly recommend you become a Full-Stack Web Developer, especially if you're just starting out.
+This is why I highly recommend you become a Full-Stack Web Developer, especially if you're just starting out.

 Is being a Web Developer a good career?